 Innovators developing groundbreaking medical device technologies face a number of challenges along the translational path from bench to bedside.
-The Blueprint MedTech program is an NIH incubator that aims to address such challenges and support the innovators by accelerating the development of cutting-edge medical devices to diagnose and treat disorders of the nervous system.
+The Blueprint MedTech program is an NIH incubator that aims to address such challenges and support the innovators by accelerating the development of cutting-edge medical devices to diagnose and/or treat disorders of the nervous system.
 The mission of the program is to catalyze the translation of novel neurotechnologies from early-stage development to first-in-human clinical studies.
 The program will provide: (a) non-dilutive funds to support medical device development activities led by investigators, and (b) additional resources and support services including, but not limited to:

 - Planning resources to support concept development, team building, needs assessment, and other early translational activities.